veikman/dmote-keycap/doc/param.md

 * `:alps`: ALPS-like designs, including Matias.
 * `:mx`: Cherry MX and designs with very similar upper bodies.
-* `:kailh-box-silent`: Kailh BOX Silent series designs.
+* `:kailh-box`: Kailh BOX series designs, including BOX Silent.
-  These have a body and cross-shaped stem compatible with `mx`, but there’s a tube around the stem, with a circular profile.

-The `mx` category covers, for example, Gateron’s KS-3 series and some of Kailh’s PG1511 series among other MX clones.
-However, the PG1511 series includes some models with shorter travel, and some types of stems (e.g. non-Silent BOX, CPG151101F) that will not fit with `dmote-keycap`.
+For MX clones, you may want to prefer `kailh-box` over `mx`.
+Both are known to work with Gateron’s KS-3 series.
+In Kailh’s PG1511 series, only the BOX subtype (e.g. CPG151101F) requires `kailh-box`, but the rest seem to work with `kailh-box` too.
+Be aware that some PG1511 switches feature shorter travel.

-Minor differences in the lower body of two types of switches, such as plate mount versus PCB mount, and lateral recesses on some MX-like switches but not on others, are not modelled by this library because they are irrelevant to keycaps.
+Minor differences in the lower body of switches, such as plate mount versus PCB mount, and lateral recesses on some MX-like switches but not on others, are not modelled by this library because they are irrelevant to keycaps.
 Version 0.7.0 of the DMOTE application introduced some support for additional switch types that are relevant to the mounting plate.